chatwoot/docs/docs/product/channels/live-chat/sdk/setup.md

 ### Set custom attributes

-Inorder to set additional information about the customer you can use customer attributes field.
+Inorder to set additional information about the customer you can use customer custom attributes field.
+Read more about custom attributes [here](/user-guide/features/custom-attributes)

 To set a custom attributes call `setCustomAttributes` as follows